Bora Bora Real Estate

 2. Visit before you buy.

-A French Polynesia tourist visa is not required for citizens of United States of America for a stay up to 90 days.
-All travelers will need a passport valid for at least 90 days following your departure date from French Polynesia.
-It is highly recommended that before blindly purchasing property that you visit for an extended period and rent a house to get a feel for the small island lifestyle.
+A French Polynesia tourist visa is not required for citizens of the United States of America for a stay of up to 90 days.
+All travelers will need a passport valid for at least 90 days following their departure date from French Polynesia.
+It is highly recommended that you visit for an extended period and rent a house to get a feel for the small island lifestyle before blindly purchasing a property.

 3. Work with a local expert.

 Often, Polynesian land title is hard to clear because there are many owners even for a small parcel of land.
-To clear a property for sale, all owners must give their permission and many times this is a nearly impossible feat.
-Also, Polynesians families are very attached to the land of their ancestors for cultural reasons, (understandably) and many times have no interest in selling in the first place.
+To clear a property for sale, all owners must give their permission, and many times, this is a nearly impossible feat.
+Also, Polynesian families are very attached to the land of their ancestors for cultural reasons (understandably) and many times have no interest in selling in the first place.
 Do your research on finding a local brokerage company to work with.
 Owning property in Bora Bora is very complex, and you’ll want to work with a reputable real estate agency.

 Thinking of owning property on Bora Bora Island?